apollographql/apollo-server/docs/source/best-practices/schema-design.md

 }
 ```

-This interface describes what all books in our schema will look like.
-At this point, we can't actually query for a `Book`, but we can use the interface to create concrete types.
-For example, we may have a screen in our app that wants to display `TextBooks` and `ColoringBooks` no matter what they actually are.
-To create something like this, we can do something like this:
+We won't be able to directly use this interface to query for a book, but we can use it to implement concrete types.
+Imagine a screen within an application which needs to display a feed of all books, without regard to their (more specific) type.
+To create such functionality, we could define the following:

 ```graphql
 type TextBook implements Book {